yannick42/hearts/README.md

 Then you should add it (the public key) to your github.com settings (*"Settings" > "SSH and GPG keys", "New SSH key" button > choose a title and paste it in the textarea*)

-After that you can test it in you CLI with : `ssh -T git@github.com`
+After that you can test it in your CLI with : `ssh -T git@github.com`

 Also you can configure your local repository (without touching to your global settings)